2023 Best Value Sociology Schools in Colorado

 Read full report on Sociology at Adams State University

-Western Colorado University ranked #9 on this year’s Best Value Sociology Schools in Colorado list.
-Western is a small public school located in the remote town of Gunnison.
+Western Colorado University did quite well in this year’s ranking of the best value schools for sociology students.
+It came in at #9 on the list.
+Western is a small public school located in the town of Gunnison.

-Western undergraduate students pay an average of $10,662 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Western are $10,662 a year.
 Sociology majors at Western take out an average of $26,541 in student loans while working on their egree.

-University of Colorado at Colorado Springs landed the #10 spot in the 2023 rankings for the best value sociology programs.
-Located in the large city of Colorado Springs, UCCS is a public college with a fairly large student population.
+With a ranking of #10, University of Colorado at Colorado Springs did quite well on this year’s best value schools for sociology students.
+Located in the city of Colorado Springs, UCCS is a public college with a large student population.

 The average tuition and fees for an in-state undergraduate at UCCS are $10,994 a year.
 On average, sociology graduates from UCCS take out $22,350 in student loans while working on their degree.